Cjkjvfnby/presentation-dist/slides/06_2_Sphinx.rst

     - auto generate documentation for Python code
     - export to various formats
     - choose one of predefined style or create own
-    - publish you public documentation on readthedocs.org for free
+    - publish your public documentation on readthedocs.org for free

 Such great power is come in price.